selfcommunity/api-docs/source/includes/endpoints/_user.md

 `GET /api/v2/user/{id}/connections/`

-This endpoint retrive the list of connections for user.
+This endpoint retrieve the list of connections of a specific user identified by id.

 <h3 id="connectionsuser-parameters">Parameters</h3>